mandliya/Build-OS-From-Scratch/step1-setting-up-environment/README.md

 We will create virtual development environment for our project using Vagrant and Virtualbox.

-1. Install Vagrant:
+Step a.
+Install Vagrant:
     - Vagrant is a free and open-source software for creating and configuring virtual development environments.
 It can be considered a wrapper around VirtualBox.

     - Get and install Vagrant from http://www.vagrantup.com.

-2. Install VirtualBox:
+Step b.
+Install VirtualBox:
     - Oracle virtualBox is a virtualization software package for x86 and AMD64/Intel64-based computers.

     - Vagrant needs Virtual to work.
     - Download VirtualBox and install from your system at : https://www.virtualbox.org/wiki/Downloads.

-3. Start and test the development environment.
+Stepc.
+Start and test the development environment.

     -Once Vagrant and Virtualbox are installed, you need to download the ubuntu lucid32 image for Vagrant.